MingZx8/backend_exe/README.md

 First of all, you need a Google Fusion Tables API authorization key [Google Fusion Tables REST API](https://developers.google.com/fusiontables/docs/v2/using)

-The default key value is mine, you can use it or replace it in the [scripts](https://github.com/ReehcQ/backend_exe/blob/master/dogAPI.py).
+Replace it in the [scripts](https://github.com/ReehcQ/backend_exe/blob/master/dogAPI.py) as api_key.

 Go to the project path and run the server with bash:
 ~~~